BurdetteLamar/RubyTest/examples/rest_api/tour/md_files/VolatilityTest.md

 This page introduces verdict volatility.

-The Changes Report (elsewhere in this project) identifies changes found by comparing the results of the current and previous test runs.
+The Changes Report (elsewhere in this project) identifies changes found in comparing the results of the current and previous test runs.

 If a verdict's actual value is different in the two runs, the change would be reported.